Basile IMBERT

 Political Science Dissertation by Basile IMBERT, supervised by Christophe Roux

-The thesis proposal outlined here is a study of how European conservative parties have mobilized the ecological issue, using the French and British examples.
-Taking an approach that bridges intellectual and partisan spheres, the aim is to shed light on the driving forces behind the emergence of conservative political ecology, by examining it intellectually while also revealing the strategies of the actors who have enabled its recent rise within European conservative parties and movements, which are eager to make up for their potential programmatic lag in this area.
+driving forces behind the emergence of conservative political ecology, examining it from an intellectual perspective while also revealing the strategies employed by key actors that have enabled its recent rise within European conservative parties and movements, which are eager to make up for their potential programmatic lag in this area.